 What is GFSI and Why is It Important?

 Adherence to stringent food safety protocols isn’t new for those within the food industry.
-However, the Global Food Safety Initiative (GFSI) is a relatively modern framework that has revolutionized these practices, spurred by an increasingly complex and globalized food supply. ...
+However, the Global Food Safety Initiative (GFSI) is a relatively modern framework that has revolutionized these ...

 What is GFSI